 Office Age Residency Term of Office Special Requirements Vacancies Assessor 18 Resident of county one year prior to election ORS 204.016 4 years ORS 204.010 The candidate must be a registered appraiser or an appraiser trainee; have two years accounting experience or two years employment in an appraiser's office; and be certified to be eligible by the Dept. of Revenue.
-ORS 204.016(4) County governing body appoints qualified person to serve until successor is elected ORS 236.210 Auditor County Surveyor 18 Resident of county one year prior to election ORS 204.016 4 years ORS 204.010 Auditor must be a registered CPA County governing body appoints qualified person to serve until successor is elected ORS 236.210 Clerk Treasurer 18 Resident of county one year prior to election ORS 204.016 4 years OR Const., Art VI, §6 8/10/ County governing body appoints qualified person to serve until successor is elected ORS 236.210 Sheriff 21 Resident of county one year prior to election ORS 204.016 4 years OR Const., Art VI, §6 Proof of certification or eligibility for certification by the Department of Public Safety Standards and Training must be provided to the filing officer no later than the 61 st day prior to the election.
+ORS 204.016(4) County governing body appoints qualified person to serve until successor is elected ORS 236.210 Auditor 18 Resident of county one year prior to election ORS 204.016 4 years ORS 204.010 Must be a registered CPA County governing body appoints qualified person to serve until successor is elected ORS 236.210 Clerk 18 Resident of county one year prior to election ORS 204.016 4 years OR Const., Art VI, §6 County governing body appoints qualified person to serve until successor is elected ORS 236.210 Sheriff 21 Resident of county one year prior to election ORS 204.016 4 years OR Const., Art VI, §6 Proof of certification or eligibility for certification by the Department of Public Safety Standards and Training must be provided to the filing officer no later than the 61 st day prior to the election.
 Exceptions may apply.
-ORS 206.015 (3) and (4) County governing body appoints qualified person to serve until successor is elected ORS 236.210 County Commissioner 18 Resident of county one year prior to election ORS 204.016 4 years ORS 204.010 This is a partisan office unless a county home rule charter or ordinance deems it nonpartisan.
-Contact the local elections official for further information.
-County governing body appoints qualified person to serve until successor is elected ORS 236.215 Justice of the Peace 18 Resident of state for 3 years, residence or office in district 1 year prior to appointment or becoming a candidate ORS 51.240 6 years If not a member of the state bar, must take 30 hours of continuing education every 2 calendar years ORS 51.245 Must retire at end of the calendar year in which the judge turns 75 OR Const., Art VII §1a Governor appoints qualified person to serve until successor is elected ORS 51.260 County Judge Who Exercises Judicial Functions No older than 75 Resident of county one year prior to election ORS 204.016 6 years Must retire at end of the calendar year in which the judge turns 75 OR Const., Art VII §1a Governor appoints qualified person to serve until successor is elected ORS 236.210 County Judge without Judicial Functions 18 Resident of county one year prior to election ORS 204.016 4 years County governing body appoints qualified person to serve until successor is elected ORS 236.210
+ORS 206.015 (3) and (4) County governing body appoints qualified person to serve until successor is elected ORS 236.210 Treasurer 18 Resident of county one year prior to election ORS 204.016 4 years OR Const., Art VI, §6 County governing body appoints qualified person to serve until successor is elected ORS 236.210 Justice of the Peace 18 Resident of state for 3 years, residence or office in district 1 year prior to appointment or becoming a candidate ORS 51.240 6 years (must retire at end of calendar year in which judge attains the age of 75) OR Const., Art VII §1a If not a member of the state bar, must take 30 hours of continuing education every 2 calendar years ORS 51.245 Governor appoints qualified person to serve until successor is elected ORS 51.260 County Judge Who Exercises Judicial Functions No older than 75 Resident of the county for one year before election ORS 204.016 6 years Must retire at end of the calendar year in which the judge turns 75 OR Const., Art VII §1a Governor appoints qualified person to serve until successor is elected ORS 236.210